Components overview

 Set them up once and every quote after that is faster, more consistent, and harder to get wrong.
 You change a price once and every new quote uses the new price.

 The library scales with the work.
-The system is tailored for roofing but can be adapted to include cladding, foundations, windows, flooring, and more.
+The system can be adapted to include anything - cladding, foundations, windows, flooring, electrical, plumbing, and more.

 Extras vs Main components